circleci/circleci-docs/jekyll/_cci2/env-vars.md

 If an environment variable is set at multiple scope levels, CircleCI uses the variable set at the **lowest level**.

+**Warning**:
+Environment variables set within configuration are fully visible in build output.
+If you are adding secrets or sensitive data, set these at the [project level](#setting-project-level-environment-variables) instead.

 ## Setting Project-Level Environment Variables

 1. In the CircleCI application,